University Housing Provides for Each Resident:

 As with all of our loft furniture, your individual setup, as well as the size and shape of your room, will determine what size furniture will fit.
 Below are general guidelines:

-- Sellery and Waters have building block style lofts where your desk, dresser, hutch, and bookcase become part of the lofting unit in the most popular setup — your loft setup will determine your available width, however, a 56″ wide futon/loveseat will fit underneath a lofted bed with most setups using this furniture
+- Most rooms in Sellery and Waters Halls have building block style lofts where your desk, dresser, hutch, and bookcase become part of the lofting unit in the most popular setup — your loft setup will determine your available width, however, a 56″ wide futon/loveseat will fit underneath a lofted bed with most setups using this furniture

-- All other residence halls have traditional-style lofts that will accommodate futons/loveseats up to 79″ wide placed underneath a lofted bed
+- All other residence hall rooms have traditional-style lofts that will accommodate futons/loveseats up to 79″ wide placed underneath a lofted bed

 - Some single rooms in Davis cannot accommodate a small futon or loveseat unless the bed is lofted